How Temporary Disability In Wisconsin Works (2026)

 Temporary Disability Benefits and Wage Loss Under Workers’ Comp

-With temporary disability as part of workers’ compensation, you receive a percentage of your monthly weekly wages.
+With temporary disability as part of workers’ compensation, you receive a percentage of your weekly wages.
 If you usually work overtime, that can be considered when calculating your average wage as well.
 It’s also important to note that you may still be eligible for temporary partial disability if you have been cleared for some work.

 If Your Short-Term Disability Claim Is Denied